williamrowell/markdup/README.md

 yet another markdup tool (YAMT) to handle duplicates in PacBio BAMs.
 I allow for a few bases of "wiggle" on the ends of the alignment, with a default value of 2 bp.
-If an `rq` tag is available, as in aligned CCS BAMs, I choose the read from the alignment with the highest `rq`.
+If an `rq` tag is available, as in aligned CCS BAMs, I choose the read with the highest `rq`.
 Otherwise, as in aligned subreads BAMs, I choose the first read that the algorithm encounters.
 The duplicate read frequency is output to `stdout`.
 If `--output <target>` is specified, a BAM is written to `<target>` with duplicate reads flagged with the 0x400 bit.

 ## Requirements: